Blaise Yaméogo

 Franck Alex Neeb-Noma Blaise Yaméogo, commonly known as Blaise Yaméogo, (born 28 December 1993) is a Burkinabé professional footballer who plays as a forward.

+Club career

 Yaméogo started his career in Burkina Faso at Rail Club du Kadiogo, then playing for EF Ouagadougou, before signing a contract in Europe, with Moldovan side Zimbru Chișinău.
 During the competitive break in the winter of the 2022–2023 season, he signed with CS Gloria Bistrița-Năsăud.

 International career

 Blaise Yaméogo made his debut for Burkina Faso on 12 August 2017 in a draw against Ghana.